16 August 2020 : Case report

 CASE REPORT: A 64-year-old male with end-stage renal disease and post renal transplant presented with severe respiratory symptoms of COVID-19 and was intubated upon admission.
 His renal functions were normal at the time of admission.
 The patient subsequently developed superimposed bacterial pneumonia with S. maltophilia requiring administration of TMP/SMX.
 However, TMP/SMX led to the development of AKI, which continued to worsen despite appropriate management including hemodialysis.
 This coincided with and most likely resulted in the patient’s clinical deterioration and ultimate death.

 CONCLUSIONS: The etiology of kidney disease involvement in patients with COVID-19 is still evolving and appears to be multifactorial.
 The condition can significantly worsen especially when nephrotoxic agents are given, probably due to a cumulative or synergistic effect.
 Great caution should be taken when administering nephrotoxic agents in the setting of COVID-19 as it can lead to adverse patient outcomes.

-Keywords: acute kidney injury, Stenotrophomonas maltophilia, Trimethoprim-Sulfamethoxazole Combination, Kidney Transplantation
+Keywords: acute kidney injury, COVID-19, Stenotrophomonas maltophilia, Trimethoprim-Sulfamethoxazole Combination, Kidney Transplantation